 Forex is the basis for the single largest trading market in the world.
 More than £4 trillion in currency changes hands every day thanks to governments, banks, businesses, and individuals.

 So, what exactly is forex and how can you trade it in the UK?
-In this guide, we’ll explain everything you need to know about forex in the UK and highlight top brokers you can use to start trading forex today.
+In this guide, we’ll explain everything you need to know about forex in the UK.

 What is Forex UK?

 Forex, shorthand for foreign exchange, is the trading of currencies from different countries.
 For example, if you exchange pounds for euros or dollars, that is a forex transaction.

 Forex transactions happen for several different reasons.
 First, many businesses simply need foreign currencies to pay for goods and services.
 For example, a UK retailer that is importing clothes from Italy needs to pay the supplier in euros, not pounds.
 So, that retailer would have to exchange pounds for euros through a bank or another financial institution.

 Banks and governments also need forex, and they make up a large portion of the £4 trillion worth of currency traded daily.
 International banking runs on US dollars and many governments pay debts to one another in dollars.
 So, there must be a constant flow between national currencies and dollars.

 Individuals contribute to the forex market, too.
 If you have ever gone on vacation in another country and exchanged pounds for the local currency, you have taken part in a forex transaction.

 Importantly, the price of one currency relative to another isn’t fixed.
 Rather, the pound can increase or decrease in value relative to, say, the US dollar at any time.
 That creates opportunities for forex trading.

 With forex trading, you may speculate on the future value of a currency by simultaneously buying that currency and selling another.
 If the value of the currency you purchased increases, you may then reverse your trade and turn a profit.